-A snapshot overview of schools in Brussels that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Brussels considered (but not necessarily chosen) by English-speaking expats.

-An all-inclusive modern school both well-established and highly regarded, offering an English-based curriculum in Tervuen, a suburb about 10 minutes outside of Brussels, adjacent to the vast and serene Tervuren Park near the African Museum.
+A modern school, both well-established and highly regarded, offering an English-based curriculum.
+Located in Tervuren, a suburb about 10 minutes outside Brussels, adjacent to the vast and serene Tervuren Park and near the African Museum.
 Predominantly British teachers but around 70 different nationalities represented.
 Terrific facilities, including sports complex with 25m swimming pool, kitchen classrooms, design and textile technology workshops etc.

 Click here to read our full review of British School of Brussels.

 International School of Brussels (pending)

 Common Ground Curriculum (CGC)/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,460 students